-19 At the cross paths go right.
+- autumn when the tawny foliage is turned to gold by sunbeams. - 19 At the cross paths go right.
 You can hear the hum of traffic from the busy A21 in the background here.
-Beware cycles crossing from left to right at "Deer Stalker".

-20 At the T junction keep left.
-(Pt.H)

-21) At the "Holby" T junction turn right.
-Beware cyclists coming out of the forest uphill towards you.

-22 After a short distance take the right fork.
+Beware cycles crossing from left to right at "Deer Stalker". - 20 At the T junction keep left.
+(Pt.H) - 21 At the "Holby" T junction turn right.
+Beware cyclists coming out of the forest uphill towards you. - 22 After a short distance take the right fork.
 (Pt.71) You often see a line of cyclists weaving through the trees on your left.
-At the top of this path, look out for an enormous storm damaged beech tree.

-23 Cross over the family trail at Pt.52 and continue to the top of the hill.

-24 You are now in an open space with tracks coming in from four directions.
-Take the left turn.
-Look for the stone structure on the left.
-This is the remains of the loading ramp for timber from the sawmill, a little further down on the right.
-Two sawmills were set up to supply the war office in the 1st and 2nd world wars and later produced many hop poles for the Kentish farms.
+At the top of this path, look out for an enormous storm damaged beech tree. - 23 Cross over the family trail (Pt.52) and continue to the top of the hill. - You are now in an open space with tracks coming in from four directions.
+Take the left turn. - Look for the stone structure on the left.
+This is the remains of the loading ramp for timber from the sawmill, a little further down on the right. - Two sawmills were set up to supply the war office in the 1st and 2nd world wars and later produced many hop poles for the Kentish farms.
 This mill is now fenced off as it is a protected bat roost.
-(Pipistrelle and Long-eared at the last survey)

-25 By the bench, on the right there is a little path going round the back of the sawmill which allows a view of the structure.
-At the end of this path turn right back onto the family trail.

-26 Take the next right turn - Frith wood green trail.
-(Pt.58)

-27 At the next junction turn left - yellow play trail.
-Beware cycles crossing right to left at the bottom of the dip.
-(Pt.117)
+(Pipistrelle and Long-eared at the last survey) - By the bench, on the right there is a little path going round the back of the sawmill which allows a view of the structure.
+At the end of this path turn right back onto the family cycle trail. - Take the next right turn, Frith wood green trail.
+(Pt.58) - At the next junction turn left to the Play Trail.

-28 At the top of the slope carry straight on passing a large tree stump on the right.

-29 At the T junction by the dragon fly slide, go straight ahead.
-You are now on the play trail.

-30 At the end of this section ignore all tracks to right and left but keep straight on to and past Pt.63.

-3) Bear right at the first bend and left at the bottom of the hill to come out at the zebra crossing.
+Beware cycles crossing right to left at the bottom of the dip (Pt.117) - 23 At the top of the slope carry straight on passing a large tree stump on the right. - 29 At the T junction by the dragon fly slide, go straight ahead.
+You are now on the Play Trail. - 30 At the end of this section ignore all tracks to right and left but keep straight on to and past Pt.63. - 31 Bear right at the first bend and left at the bottom of the hill to come out at the zebra crossing.
 Dogs back on leads, please.
-Go over the crossing and walk on the pedestrian path through the pampas grass and monkey puzzle trees to arrive back at the gate to the Visitor Centre.
+Cross over and walk on the pedestrian path through the pampas grass and monkey puzzle trees to arrive back at the gate to the Visitor Centre.